SS3D: End2End Self-Supervised 3D from Web Videos: Abstract

 \section{Abstract}

-We present \MyTitle, a web-scale SfM-based self-supervision pretraining pipeline for feed-forward 3D estimation from monocular video.
-Our model jointly predicts depth, ego-motion, and intrinsics in a single forward pass and is trained/evaluated as a coherent end-to-end 3D estimator.
-To stabilize joint learning, we use an intrinsics-first two-stage schedule and a unified single-checkpoint evaluation protocol.
-Scaling SfM self-supervision to unconstrained web video is challenging due to weak multi-view observability and strong corpus heterogeneity; we address these with a multi-view signal proxy (MVS) used for filtering and curriculum sampling, and with expert training distilled into a single student.
-Pretraining on YouTube-8M (\(\sim 100M\) frames after filtering) yields strong cross-domain zero-shot transfer and improved fine-tuning performance over prior self-supervised baselines.
+We present SS3D, a web-scale SfM-based self-supervision pretraining pipeline for feed-forward 3D estimation from monocular video which jointly predicts depth, ego-motion, and intrinsics in a single forward pass.
+Scaling SfM self-supervision to unconstrained web video is challenging due to weak multi-view observability and strong corpus heterogeneity; we address these with a multi-view signal proxy (MVSP) used for filtering and curriculum sampling, and with expert training distilled into a single student.
+Additionally, joint learning in stabilized with an intrinsics-first two-stage schedule.
+Pretraining on YouTube-8M yields strong cross-domain zero-shot transfer and improved fine-tuning performance over prior self-supervised baselines.
 We release the pretrained checkpoint and code.